-In pranayama the head remains passive and neutral as though watching objectively from a distance.
+In pranayama, the head remains passive and neutral as though watching objectively from a distance.
 The minute the brain becomes active, consciously quieten the organs of perception again.

 It is not easy to remain neutral, “innocent” and open to the breath.
 It takes consistent practice.
-Learn to be aware when you have become disturbed in your eyes, ears, throat or tongue.
+Learn to be aware when you have become disturbed in your eyes, ears, throat, or tongue.
 To “listen” to the breath that inner silence is necessary.
 It may take all your attention some days to quieten your mind during pranayama, but like a parent with a small child who is constantly running off you just need to keep bringing your mind back to the body, back to the breath.
 It is useful not to allow frustration to take over.
 Just one even steady breath with complete mindfulness is something to be satisfied with.
-This is an ongoing practice and in the end is neither good nor bad but just is whatever comes on that day.
+This is an ongoing practice and in the end, is neither good nor bad but just is whatever comes on that day.

-The mind is mostly elusive and difficult to control and it is therefore helpful to approach the mind through the physical body.
+The mind is mostly elusive and difficult to control and it is, therefore, helpful to approach the mind through the physical body.
 If we can keep the eyes still and quiet, the brain also becomes more still.
-We cannot order the mind to be passive, or make the breath smooth.
+We cannot order the mind to be passive or make the breath smooth.
 We can though set ourselves up to enable these things to occur.
 It is more about undoing at first, clearing the decks in order to make space for the breath.

-First allow the body to settle physically into the pose.
+First, allow the body to settle physically into the pose.
 Then consciously begin to observe your normal breath.
 Watch how the breath moves, in normal breathing, from different points in the chest.

 Bring evenness between the inhalation and the exhalation.
 Which one is longer, which one is shorter.
-Lengthen the shorter one and diminish the duration of the longer so that there is a steady and even flow.
+Lengthen the shorter one and diminish the duration of the longer one so that there is a steady and even flow.
 Give and receive the breath in equal quantity.